 There is a lot of paper laying around and in file cabinets

 In this case, the employees are not using paperless data and information transfer systems.
-This could be occurring because of lack of training with the paperless systems.
-Or it could be simply due to lack of enforcement for using paperless systems.
+This could be occurring because of a lack of training with paperless systems.
+Or it could be simply due to a lack of enforcement for using paperless systems.
 Then again, the IT systems may be outdated and do not deliver good paperless documentation, or the paperless format is not easy to use.
-Regardless the causes, too much paper lying around is a sign that data/information transfer needs to be improved.
+Regardless of the causes, too much paper lying around is a sign that data/information transfer needs to be improved.
 There are plenty of especially negative aspects of hard-copy.
-For example, paper files allow very limited access to the information.
+For example, paper files allow very limited access to information.
 Additionally, only one person can use it at a time.
 Similarly, retrieval is cumbersome and sometimes problematic.
-With modern and efficient data / information systems, these problems are easily resolved, resulting in significantly more organizational effectiveness.
+With modern and efficient data/information systems, these problems are easily resolved, resulting in significantly more organizational effectiveness.

 There is no apparent IT plan